NativeScript/docs/content/guide/updating-an-app.md

 The `ns create` command will create a new project, add the **@nativescript/core** package as a dependency to its package.json and install it.
 So each new project you create will have the **@nativescript/core** package installed and you do not have to install it explicitly.
 :::

-Another place to find **@nativescript/core** package is [NativeScript Releases](https://github.com/NativeScript/NativeScript/releases/), where you can find a collection of the available @nativescript/core-\*.tgz packages for every release.
+Another place to find the **@nativescript/core** package is [NativeScript Releases](https://github.com/NativeScript/NativeScript/releases/), where you can find a collection of the available @nativescript/core-\*.tgz packages for every release.
 You can download a selected release and install it by running: `npm install <path to @nativescript/core-*.tgz> --save`.

 #### Upgrading Angular dependencies